bristolhackspace/DPSWeld/README.md

 # DPSWeld
-Spot welder control firmware for the DPS5005
+Spot welder control firmware for the DPS5005.
+Based on the OpenDPS project https://github.com/kanflo/opendps.